|

 rhymes are the first poems children usually learn.
 Listening

-to poetry on a CD is helpful as it encourages your child to
+to poetry or a rhyming story on CD is helpful as it encourages your child to

 recognise rhythm.
 Resources such as